-- the gender(s) or sex(es) of the people who someone engages in romantic relationships with (if any)
+- the gender(s) or sex(es) of the people you engage in romantic relationships with (if any)

-- the gender(s) or sex(es) of the people someone is romantically attracted to (if any)
+- the gender(s) or sex(es) of the people you are romantically attracted to (if any)

 A word used to describe those who experience attraction based on intelligence, rather than sex or gender.

 Sexual attraction refers to experiencing sexual desire or arousal in relation to another person or group of people.

 Sex-averse describes those who are on the asexual spectrum and are averse to or extremely disinterested in sex or sexual behavior.